vmware-archive/simple-service-broker/sample-broker/README.md

   cf create-service p-redis shared-vm hello-ds
   ```
 2. The broker makes use of spring-security to protect itself against unauthorized meddling.
 To set its username and password edit the [manifest.yml](https://github.com/cf-platform-eng/simple-service-broker/blob/master/sample-broker/manifest.yml) file as needed for your CF install (you probably don't want to check this in!).

+3. The broker has a preset host address for `hello-service`.
+Edit the [manifest.yml](https://github.com/cf-platform-eng/simple-service-broker/blob/master/sample-broker/manifest.yml) as needed for your CF install.

-3. Build the broker:
+4. Build the broker:

   ```bash
   cd sample-broker
   mvn clean install
   ```
-4. Push the broker to cf:
+5. Push the broker to cf:

   ```bash
   cf push
   ```
-5. Register the broker:
+6. Register the broker:

   ```bash
   cf create-service-broker your_broker_name the_user_from_the_manifest the_password_from_the_manifest https://uri.of.your.broker.app
   ```
-6. See the broker:
+7. See the broker:

   ```bash
   cf service-brokers